 The NSB program also provides a community education component that is delivered to area high schools, community organizations, and other interested groups.
 Over 1000 students in 12 area high schools and community organizations have participated in the NSB program since the community outreach began in the fall of 2011.

 The Never Shake a Baby program also provides community education through local high schools, community organizations, and other entities presenting information regarding the prevention of Shaken Baby Syndrome.

-The services are provided by a Licensed Professional Counselor.
+The services are provided by a Licensed Professional Nurses.